jmeyblum/Hollywood/README.md

 The `[IgnoreType]` attribute can be used on top of class to make sure the framework doesn't choose this type when resolving a type.

-The `[IncludeType]` attribute can be used when you have a type implementing an interface used within your systems but the class type and the interface lives in different assemblies and the class type doesn't have any owns or needs.
+The `[IncludeType]` attribute can be used when you have a class type implementing an interface used within your systems but the class type and the interface lives in different assemblies and the class type doesn't have any owns or needs.
 This comes from the fact that when injecting an assembly, the framework only consider types and interfaces from within the assembly for which it can deduce if they will be used through injection.
 It doesn't have access to any details concerning types in other assemblies.

 The `[InheritsFromInjectable]` attribute can be used when you have a type inheriting from a type which has its own owns or needs when the base type is not a direct parent of the derived type or when the base type is located in a different assembly.
 To say it differently, you don't need this attribute when your type directly derives from a type located in the same assembly and which have owns and needs, otherwise you need this attribute.
 If the base type having owns and needs is not the direct parent of the type you need to specify in the attribute what is the base type having own and needs.
-Like for `[IncludeType]` attribute, this is due to the fact that when injecting code in the compiled assembly, the framework doesn't know much about types in other asemblies.
+Like for `[IncludeType]` attribute, this is due to the fact that when injecting code in the compiled assembly, the framework doesn't know much about types in other assemblies.

 #### OwnsAllAttribute